SuperOfficeDocs/superoffice-docs/docs/api/netserver/osql/howto/create-connection.md

 # How to create a new connection

 Before you write queries, first you must create a new connection.
-This is the basic of SuperOffice Objectified SQL.
+This is the basics of SuperOffice Objectified SQL.

 The following example demonstrates how this is done.
 This is used in all other OSQL examples.